 We’ll let Northwest speak for themselves here: “We will not take your money twice, and if we screw something up, we will give your money back.”
-Much like they have excellent customer support, Northwest makes it their priority to serve their customers, not get money from you.
-So if you’re ever disappointed with their service, you can get a refund.
+Much like they have excellent customer support, Northwest makes it their priority to serve their customers, not just get money from you.
+If you’re ever disappointed with their service, you can get a refund.
 Their only stipulations are that you must request your refund within 60 days and there’s a $25 fee.

 Assistance with ongoing compliance